 PAHs in food

-Determination of the PAH composition
+Determining the PAH composition of a sample

 Suitable sample matrices